vezel-dev/novadrop/doc/game/data-center-format.md

 `padding_1` and `padding_2` should be considered undefined.
 They were added in the 64-bit data center format.

-The root node of the data tree must be located at the address `0:0`.
+The root node of the data graph must be located at the address `0:0`.
 It must have the name `__root__` and have zero attributes.

 ### Keys